 Thomas Hildebrandt, Psy.D. is the Director of the Eating and Weight Disorders Program at Mount Sinai and Assistant Professor of Psychiatry at the Icahn School of Medicine at Mount Sinai and oversees the development and execution of both the clinical and research programs.
 Dr. Hildebrandt’s research interests and clinical expertise include treatments for alcohol and drug use disorders, men with eating disorders, cognitive-behavioral therapy, Maudsley Family Therapy, treatment of body image disturbances, anabolic steroid use in male and athletic populations, and behavioral weight loss treatment.
 Dr. Hildebrandt is an expert in biostatistics.

-Cathryn Glanton Holzhauer, Ph.D., is Postdoctoral Fellow with the Psychiatry Department at the University of Massachusetts Medical School.
-She is currently working on NIAAA-funded treatment development grants adapting Alcohol Behavior Couples Therapy for a Military population.
-Dr. Holzhauer spent time working as a therapist in the Albany VAMC Chemical Dependency Rehabilitation and PTSD Programs.
-Her research interests are in the development of cognitive behavioral therapies for alcohol use disorders (AUDs) and studying the change mechanisms of these therapies as they pertain to subgroups of individuals with AUDs.
-She is particularly interested in gender differences within these mechanisms and the unique needs of women with AUDs.
+Cathryn Glanton Holzhauer, Ph.D., is Research Psychologist at the Central Western Massachusetts VA.
+Her area of specialization is in the development of cognitive behavioral therapies for alcohol use disorders (AUDs) and studying the mechanisms of these therapies that drive change, particularly as they pertain to subgroups of individuals with AUDs.
+She is particularly focused on understanding gender differences within these mechanisms and the unique needs of women and Veterans with AUDs.

-Rachel Rosen, B.S. is a Clinical Research Assistant with the at the University of Massachusetts Medical School Department of Psychiatry.
-Rachel received her B.S. in Psychology from the University of Massachusetts Amherst.
-Her coursework and internships focused on providing support and services to vulnerable populations.
-With diverse research interests, Rachel has been involved in studies on infant cognition and development and Fragile X syndrome, and is currently involved in treatment development research.
+Emily Starratt, B.S., is a Clinical Research Assistant at the University of Massachusetts Medical School Department of Psychiatry.
+Emily received her B.S. in Psychology from the University of Massachusetts Amherst.
+Her coursework and internships focused on advocating and understanding ways to promote growth among vulnerable populations.
+Emily has been involved in studies on child developmental outcomes and Autism Spectrum Disorder, and is currently involved in treatment development research.